jamesWalker55/qmul-final-project-report/src/presentation.md

 Concepts

-- Personal Information Management (PIM) - a field of research, concerned with how people store, organise, and retrieve information to complete tasks.
+- Personal Information Management (PIM) - a field of research, concerned with how people store, organise, and retrieve information to complete tasks [@jones2007personal].
 - File management - the process of storing, retrieving and manipulating files on a computer system.
 - Tagging - assigning labels to an item, enable users to search for files based on their content.